microsoft/app-camp/docs/aad/A01-begin-app.md

 ![Edit users](../../assets/screenshots/01-030-EditUsers-1.png)

 You can use existing users to run the Northwind Orders application (the names may not match the Northwind database unless you change them, but you'll know what's going on), or create new ones.
 It's easiest if one of the users is the administrator account you're logged into right now, so you can test the application without logging on and off, but that's up to you.

+!!! note
+    If you didn't select the "Instant Sandbox" option when you set up your Microsoft 365 developer subscription, you will be the only user on the list.
+That's OK; just add more users as needed.

 Select on the user to view their user profile, and then select the "Edit" button.

 ![Edit user's employee ID](../../assets/screenshots/01-031-EditUser-2.png)